Bailiffs And High Court Writs (HCEO).

 • The Bailiff clamped MORE THAN ONE vehicle or goods valued much greater than the debt

-This situation could constitute an "excessive levy."
-If a bailiff clamps or removes both vehicles, even though the auction value of the less valuable vehicle would cover the debt, you have grounds to seek compensation for the excessive levy.
-Similarly, if the vehicles are clamped but not removed, you can claim damages for the unlawful deprivation of use of the vehicle with the higher value.
+A bailiff removing disproportionately high-value goods relative to the debt being recovered may be an 'excessive levy'.
+When a bailiff clamps or removes two or more vehicles, even when the eBay auction value of the lesser valued vehicle would cover the debt, this could also be an 'excessive levy'.
+In such cases, you have the right to claim damages; similarly, if the vehicles are clamped without being removed, you can also claim damages for the unlawful deprivation of use of the vehicle with the greater value, which means that you may be entitled to compensation.

 • Learn More